Addressing mode: Implicit

 The implied addressing mode, also called the implicit addressing mode (x86 assembly language), does not explicitly specify an effective address for either the source or the destination (or sometimes both).

 Either the source (if any) or destination effective address (or sometimes both) is implied by the opcode.

 Implied addressing was quite common on older computers (up to mid-1970s).
 Such computers typically had only a single register in which arithmetic could be performed—the accumulator.
 Such accumulator machines implicitly reference that accumulator in almost every instruction.
 For example, the operation < a := b + c; > can be done using the sequence < load b; add c; store a; > -- the destination (the accumulator) is implied in every "load" and "add" instruction; the source (the accumulator) is implied in every "store" instruction.

 Later computers generally had more than one general-purpose register or RAM location which could be the source or destination or both for arithmetic—and so later computers need some other addressing mode to specify the source and destination of arithmetic.

 Among the x86 instructions, some use implicit registers for one of the operands or results (multiplication, division, counting conditional jump).

-Many computers (such as x86 and AVR) have one special-purpose register called the stack pointer which is implicitly incremented or decremented when pushing or popping data from the stack, and the source or destination effective address is (implicitly) the address stored in that stack pointer.
+Some instruction sets (such as x86 and AVR) have one special-purpose register called the stack pointer which is implicitly incremented or decremented when pushing or popping data from the stack, and the source or destination effective address is (implicitly) the address stored in that stack pointer.

-Many 32-bit computers (such as 68000, ARM, or PowerPC) have more than one register which could be used as a stack pointer—and so use the "register autoincrement indirect" addressing mode to specify which of those registers should be used when pushing or popping data from a stack.
+Some other instruction sets (such as m68k, ARM, and PowerPC) have more than one register that could be used as a stack pointer—and so use the "register autoincrement indirect" addressing mode to specify which of those registers should be used when pushing or popping data from a stack.

-Some current computer architectures (e.g. IBM/390 and Intel Pentium) contain some instructions with implicit operands in order to maintain backwards compatibility with earlier designs.
+Some current computer instruction sets (e.g. z/Architecture and IA-32/x86-64) contain some instructions with implicit operands in order to maintain backwards compatibility with earlier designs.

-On many computers, instructions that flip the user/system mode bit, the interrupt-enable bit, etc. implicitly specify the special register that holds those bits.
+On some instruction sets, instructions that flip the user/system mode bit, the interrupt-enable bit, etc. implicitly specify the special register that holds those bits.
 This simplifies the hardware necessary to trap those instructions in order to meet the Popek and Goldberg virtualization requirements—on such a system, the trap logic does not need to look at any operand (or at the final effective address), but only at the opcode.

-A few CPUs have been designed where every operand is always implicitly specified in every instruction -- zero-operand CPUs.
+Some instruction sets have been designed where every operand is always implicitly specified in every instruction -- zero-operand CPUs.